isaacnmm/pestpolicy-hugo2XX/content/posts/what-do-sugar-ants-look-like/index.md

 layout: post
 ---

-Below I've tackled this question - "what do [sugar](https://pestpolicy.com/do-sugar-ants-bite/) ants look like? "
+Below I've tackled this question - "what do [sugar](https://pestpolicy.com/do-sugar-ants-bite/)ants look like? "

-Sugar ants ( [banded sugar ants](https://en.wikipedia. org/wiki/Banded_sugar_ant) or *Camponotus consobrinus* ) are one of the most popular types of ant species.
+Sugar ants ( [banded sugar ants](https://en.wikipedia.org/wiki/Banded_sugar_ant)or *Camponotus consobrinus* ) are one of the most popular types of ant species.

 Sugar ants will mainly be seen in most homes hauling grains of sugar and food particles.
 [Bites](https://pestpolicy.com/do-sugar-ants-bite/)